A Message To You Rudy

 Not because I love Christmas, but because winter and the darkness is very hard in the first three months of the year and 2020 has somehow been worse than the year that Alan Rickman, Prince, George Michael and David Bowie died.

-So a little bit of extra light isn't going to hurt anyone and also make them sad lights as in seasonal affective disorder lights because depression is real and long.
+So a little bit of extra light isn't going to hurt anyone and also make them sad lights, as in seasonal affective disorder lights, because depression is real and long.
+Now, number two.

-Remember in the 80s and the 90s and there was just always just random kids shows featuring a very nervous vet as a guest and then some rare endangered animals and everyone's like, yeah, we're happy to put it in front of a live studio audience with 200 screaming children and unregulated lighting.
+Remember in the 80s and the 90s and there was just always just random kids shows featuring a very nervous vet as a guest and then some rare endangered animals and everyone's like yeah we're happy to put it in front of a live studio audience with 200 screaming children and unregulated lighting and then they'd urinate on everything and the host would be like getting tetanus we'd all last it's just a bit more of that you know that's what i think this year needs and finally

 I'd like the government to invest in a campaign to make the phrase, sorry, the place is such a mess when your place is not actually a mess illegal.

-i think it's wise money spent a metaphor for britain in the other government spending uh news uh due to budgetary constraints government-backed projects tackling the bullying of lgbtq plus students in england schools have had their funding pulled um
+In the other government spending news, due to budgetary constraints, government-backed projects tackling the bullying of LGBTQ plus students in England schools have had their funding pulled.

 That funding was £4 million